Pinus × rhaetica

-Pinus × rhaetica, commonly known as Rhætic pine, the species name refers to the Rhætica alps, located in eastern Switzerland and western Austria.
-Rhaetic pine is described as a natural hybrid of Mountain pine (Pinus mugo) and Scots pine (Pinus sylvestris).
+Pinus × rhaetica, commonly known as Rhætic pine, is a natural hybrid of mountain pine (Pinus mugo) and Scots pine (Pinus sylvestris).
 It is a coniferous tree nothospecies located in the subsection Pinus.
+The species name refers to the Rhætica alps, located in eastern Switzerland and western Austria.

 Description

 Pinus × rhaetica has variable morphology.
 Commonly Rhætic pines grow as trees, although some are shrubby in form.
 The trees are 4.5–8 m tall, 3 m broad.

 The trunk is gray-brown, grayer and more frequently divided into irregular plates than in Pinus mugo.
 The bark on major branches resembles that of P. sylvestris in being reddish brown with papery flakes, but it can also be more like P. mugo and greyish and persistent.